chanzuckerberg/DRSM-corpus/README.md

 * CATEGORIES - a comma-delimited set of categories used to classify the paper
 * IRRELEVANT - boolean tag that denotes if this paper is a primary research article (not a review or a conference report, etc)
 * DISEASE_NAME - Name of the disease queried from Meta's paper repository
-* URI - MONDO URI of the disease being characterized (see https://github.com/monarch-initiative/mondo, reused under CC
+* URI - MONDO URI of the disease being characterized (see https://github.com/monarch-initiative/mondo, codes are reused MONDO's CC-BY 4.0 licsense).

 The codes are intended to reflect the primary foci of the paper in terms of the primary research being performed.